 You may also choose to obtain a protective or restraining order (such as a domestic violence restraining order or a civil harassment restraining order).
 Restraining orders must be obtained from a court in the jurisdiction where the incident occurred.
-Restraining orders can protect victims who have experienced or are reasonably in fear of physical violence, sexual misconduct, dating or domestic violence, or stalking.
-University Police and your Campus Title IX Coordinator can offer assistance with obtaining a protective or restraining order.
+Restraining orders can protect victims who have experienced or are reasonably in fear of physical violence, sexual misconduct/sexual assault, sexual exploitation, dating or domestic violence, or stalking. university police and your campus Title IX Coordinator can offer assistance with obtaining a protective or restraining order.